fdwills/rdsai-cli/README.md

 mysql> SELECT * FROM users LIMIT 10\G   -- vertical format
 ```

+**Quick Explain with Ctrl+E**: After executing any SQL query, press `Ctrl+E` to get an AI-powered explanation of the result or error.
+This helps you understand:
+- What the query result means
+- Why a query might be slow or return unexpected results
+- The cause of SQL errors and how to fix them

+The explain hint (`💡 Ctrl+E: Explain result` or `💡 Ctrl+E: Explain error`) is automatically shown after each query execution.

 ### Natural Language

 Just type what you need; the agent will call tools, run DDL SQL (with confirmation), and explain results: